 Doctoral Mom Incorporated is a 501c3 nonprofit organization that was created to provide support to mothers in doctorate programs.
-Originating on Facebook in 2019, the Doctoral Mom Group now assists more than 5,000 students and graduates by providing online programs, scholarships, and support groups.
+Originating on Facebook in 2019, the Doctoral Mom Group now assists 10,000+ students and graduates by providing online programs, scholarships, and support groups.
 Doctoral Moms represent 100+ colleges and universities and are located in 100+ countries.

 To help mothers in successfully complete their doctorate program by reducing economic, social, and political barriers.